 Sublease classification

 Sales-type or direct financing Operating

 Derecognize the right-of-use asset associated with the head lease Recognize net investment in the sublease, and assess it for impairment, based on the guidance in ASC 310-10 (ASC 326-20 after adoption of ASU 2016-13).
 Account for the head lease liability in the same manner as a liability associated with a finance lease, as follows: If the head lease is classified as a finance lease: Continue the pre-sublease accounting.
-If the head lease is classified as an operating lease: Apply the subsequent measurement guidance for finance leases Account for the right-of-use asset and lease liability in the same manner as before the sublease commenced.
+If the head lease is classified as an operating lease: Apply the subsequent measurement guidance for finance leases to the lease liability prospectively from the commencement date of the sublease.
+Account for the right-of-use asset and lease liability in the same manner as before the sublease commenced.
 If lease cost for the term of the sublease exceeds the anticipated sublease income, treat this as an indicator that the right-of-use asset may not be recoverable in accordance with ASC 360-10-35-21.